QuasarApp/QtDeployer/README.md

 ## Install
-You can download the latest version of the game [here](https://github.com/EndrII/Hanoi-Towers/releases).
+You can download the latest version of the application [here](https://github.com/EndrII/Hanoi-Towers/releases).

 Or download from official services
   * Ubuntu